 Channel catfish have been shown to be predators of humpback chub in the LCR (Marsh and Douglas, 1997), but the population-level impacts of catfish predation on age-0 humpback chub abundance is unknown.
-Assessing H.2 would require more information about channel catfish abundance, and will be assessed in coordination with Project I. In contrast to H.1 and H.2, H.3 posits that age-0 production is primarily influenced by the timing and magnitude of spring/winter floods.
-We originally planned to conduct a preliminary study using existing staff to evaluate age (in days) and growth in otoliths of age-0 humpback chub from incidental mortalities collected from 2012-2020, however this element was not funded.
+Assessing H2 would require more information about channel catfish abundance, and will be assessed in coordination with Project I. In contrast to H1 and H2, H3 posits that age-0 production is primarily influenced by the timing and magnitude of spring/winter floods.

+We originally planned to conduct a preliminary study to evaluate age (in days) and growth in otoliths of age-0 humpback chub from incidental mortalities collected from 2012-2020, however this element was not funded.
 Age/growth estimates from incidental mortalities could be used to assess variability in hatch dates across years and formulate more informed hypotheses about if (how) flooding conditions affect age-0 larvae.
-Lastly, to test H.4, we plan to begin annually monitoring channel characteristics using fixed transects during trips already scheduled to visit the LCR.
+Lastly, to test H4, we plan to begin annually monitoring channel characteristics using fixed transects during trips already scheduled to visit the LCR.

-Humpback chub in Western Grand Canyon
+Humpback Chub in Western Grand Canyon

 Humpback chub catch in western Grand Canyon has been increasing steadily since 2014; however, a closer look suggests that these increases are primarily driven by a few years of high juvenile production.
 Beyond this observation of variability in age-0 production, we lack a basic understanding of the drivers of survival, growth, juvenile production, and reach-wide adult abundance.
-Accordingly, we propose to continue to monitor humpback chub in western Grand Canyon in FY2021 and FY2022, and to focus analyses in the three following areas: 1) improve understanding of population turnover and vital rates (e.g., survival, growth, movement), and 2) obtain a reach-wide abundance estimate for the entire western Grand Canyon population.
-We also originally hoped to assess drivers of juvenile production in the western Grand Canyon, but without seining data and with JCM-west ceasing in FY2023, we doubt that we will have sufficient power to make meaningful interferences.
+Accordingly, we propose to continue to monitor humpback chub in western Grand Canyon in all years of the coming workplan (funding for FY2023 still needs to be identified), and to focus analyses in the three following areas: 1) improve understanding of population turnover and vital rates (e.g., survival, growth, movement), and 2) obtain a reach-wide abundance estimate for the entire western Grand Canyon population.
+To assess drivers of juvenile production and vital rates in the western Grand Canyon, JCM-west will likely need to continue through the whole workplan and potentially for a few more years afterwards.

-Better understanding of survival, growth, and movement will provide basic life history information about this new, burgeoning population; however, cuts may mean that we fall short of developing a predictive model for chub in the western Grand Canyon.
-Of particular interest is the "speed" of population dynamics as measured through rates of population turnover.
+Better understanding of survival, growth, and movement will provide basic life history information about this new, burgeoning population.
+If stakeholders are also interested in developing a predictive model for chub in the western Grand Canyon, we will need to continue the JCM-west study through the whole workplan and potentially for a few more years.
+Within this workplan we will focus on the "speed" of population dynamics as measured through rates of population turnover.
 "Fast" populations are capable of quicker increases (and decreases) and near-term predictions rely on an understanding of drivers (Winemiller, 2005; Quetglas and others, 2016).
 Predictions of slow populations are also aided by an understanding of drivers; however, near-term predictions can be based solely on an understanding of present size-structure.
 As an example, the population dynamics of resident chub in the LCR are relatively fast with size distributions changing substantially year to year, whereas the dynamics of chub in the JCM-east reach are much slower allowing some degree of prediction from size structure alone (Yackulic and others, 2014).
 Data collected during this workplan as part of JCM-west, suggest that humpback chub in western Grand Canyon have growth rates greater than in the JCM-east reach, but less than in the LCR.